diegopereiraeng/kubernetes-snapshot-extension/README.md

   `> unzip KubernetesSnapshotExtension-<VERSION>.zip -d <machine agent home>/monitors/`

 2. Set up `config.yml`.
+**Required settings**
   ```
     # Path to your kubectl client configuration.
 A typical location is "$HOME/.kube/config", but it may differ on your machine
     kubeClientConfig:

+    # Name of the application.
+It can be an existing application or a new application.
+All collected metrics will be associated with it
+    # The extension will first look for **APPLICATION_NAME** environmental variable.
+It it is already defined for the machine agent configuration,
+    # this value can be left blank.
+    appName: "Kubernetes-Cluster-01"

+    # Name of the tier where metrics will be stored.
+The tier will be associated with the application configured earlier
+    # The extension will first look for **TIER_NAME** environmental variable.
+It it is already defined for the machine agent configuration,
+    # this value can be left blank.
+    appTierName: "ClusterAgent"

     # Events API Key obtained from AppDynamics --> Analytics --> Configuration API Keys --> Add
     # The API Key you create needs to be able to Manage and Publish Custom Analytics Events
-    # Alternatively, EVENT_ACCESS_KEY environmental variable can be used to populate the field
+    # Alternatively, **EVENT_ACCESS_KEY** environmental variable can be used to populate the field
     eventsApiKey: ""

     # Global Account Name obtained from
     # AppDynamics --> Settings --> License --> Accounts --> Global Account Name
-    # Alternatively, GLOBAL_ACCOUNT_NAME environmental variable can be used to populate the field
+    # Alternatively, **GLOBAL_ACCOUNT_NAME** environmental variable can be used to populate the field
     accountName: ""

     # REST API credentials.
 The account must have rights to login, create dashboards and saved searches
-    # Alternatively, REST_API_CREDENTIALS environmental variable can be used to populate the field
+    # Alternatively, **REST_API_CREDENTIALS** environmental variable can be used to populate the field
     controllerAPIUser: ""

     # Controller URL to access REST API